Vitosh/VBA_personal/AttributesInVBA/ReadMe.md

  - with a default property (CarWithDefaultPropery.cls)
  - with a default procedure (TruckWithDefaultProcedure.cls)
  - with a non required initialization (CarGlobal.cls)
- - automatic export of everything but the worksheets to a set up file.
+ - automatic export of everything but the worksheets to a set up file

 With courtesy to:
  - http://www.stackoverflow.com